 The Ben Bagdikian Fellowship Program

 Mother Jones fellows go on to do amazing things.
-Graduates of the program have risen to the top of the media food chain; written books; become staff reporters, columnists, and editors in chief; and filled the mastheads of publications ranging from the New York Times and the Washington Post to Wired and Time.
-Four of Mother Jones' staff reporters (two of whom were recently named Best Emerging Journalist by the Society of Professional Journalists's Northern California chapter) started as fellows, and more than 1 in 5 MoJo staffers got their start in the program.
+Graduates of the program have risen to the top of the media food chain; written books; become staff reporters, columnists, and editors-in-chief; and filled the mastheads of publications ranging from the New York Times and the Washington Post to Wired and Time.
+Four of Mother Jones' staff reporters (two of whom were recently named Best Emerging Journalists by the Society of Professional Journalists' Northern California chapter) started as fellows, and more than one in five MoJo staffers got their start in the program.

 Find out more on these pages and apply if the gig sounds right for you.
 You'd join us for one of the most challenging, wild, and rewarding experiences of your young career.
 We'll work you hard and demand your best.
 And in the end you'll learn a ton, and be our hero.